sayleechandavarkar/VSD-IAT/README.md

 ### Global and Detailed Routing

-OpenLANE uses TritonRoute as the routing engine for physical implementations of designs.
-Routing consists of two stages:
+OpenLANE uses TritonRoute for routing.
+Routing basically is of two types

-  1. Global Routing - Routing guides are generated for interconnects on our netlist defining what layers, and where on the chip each of the nets will be reputed
+  1. Global Routing - Routing guides are generated for interconnects on our netlist defining what layers, and where on the chip each of the nets will be
   2. Detailed Routing - Metal traces are iteratively laid across the routing guides to physically implement the routing guides

 ### To run routing in OpenLANE: